ic-factory/lic/CODE_OF_CONDUCT.md

 1. Let the person know that what they did is not appropriate and ask them to stop and/or edit their message(s).
 2. That person should immediately stop the behavior and correct the issue.
-3. If this doesn't happen, or if you're uncomfortable speaking up, [contact admins](#contacting-admins).
+3. If this doesn't happen, or if you're uncomfortable speaking up, contact the administrator.
 4. As soon as available, an admin will join, identify themselves, and take [further action (see below)](#further-enforcement), starting with a warning, then temporary deactivation, then long-term deactivation.

 When reporting, please include any relevant details, links, screenshots, context, or other information that may be used to better understand and resolve the situation.